joshhartigan/style/README.md

 for (var i = 0; i < length; i++) { }
 ```

-- End every file with a single blank line.
+- End every file with a single blank line - this is POSIX standard.
+  Vim will do this for you.

 - In a parenthesised for, if, while, etc. statement, insert spaces before and after the parentheses: